Is Tashkent Worth Visiting?

 As a charity shop aficionado, I absolutely loved roaming this market – picking up souvenirs and trinkets to take home.
 I even managed to find a few vintage toys for my toddler; a little Russian fire engine and car.

-I’d definitely note that this isn’t a huge market – not like Chorsuu Bazaar – and is instead a line of stalls that runs down a pedestrianised street.
+I’d definitely note that this isn’t a huge market – not like Chorsuu Bazaar – and is instead a line of stalls that runs down a pedestrianised street, towards the city centre.
 I’d therefore probably pair it with a visit to the nearby Kosmonavtlar metro station.

 9. Visit Hotel Uzbekistan